Tissue Interactions and Biological Effects

 There are five important types of biological effects that can occur once the laser photons enter the tissue: fluorescence, photothermal, photodisruptive, photochemical, and photobiomodulation.

-- Fluorescence happens when actively carious tooth structure is exposed to the 655nm visible wavelength of the Diagnodent diagnostic device.
+Fluorescence is when a second wavelength of light is emitted from tissue molecules after exposure to laser light.
+An example in dentistry is when actively carious tooth structure is exposed to the 655nm visible wavelength of the Diagnodent diagnostic device.
 The amount of fluorescence is related to the size of the lesion, and this information is useful in diagnosing and managing early carious lesions.

-- Photothermal effects occur when the chromophores absorb the laser energy and heat is generated.
-This heat is used to perform work such as incising tissue or coagulating blood.
+Photothermal effects occur when the chromophores absorb the laser energy and heat is generated.
+This heat directly vaporizes the tissue and is used to incise or remove tissues.
 Photothermal interactions predominate when most soft tissue procedures are performed with dental lasers.
 Photothermal ablation is also at work when CO2 lasers are used on teeth as hard tissue is vaporized during removal.
 Heat is generated during these procedures and great care must be taken to avoid thermal damage to the tissues.

-- Photobiomodulation or Biostimulation refers to lasers ability to speed healing, increase circulation, reduce edema, and minimize pain.
+Photobiomodulation refers to lasers ability to speed healing, increase circulation, reduce edema, and minimize pain.
 Many studies have exhibited effects such as increased collagen synthesis, fibroblast proliferation, increased osteogenesis, enhanced leukocyte phagocytosis, and the like with various wavelengths.
-The exact mechanism of these effects is not clear but it is theorized they occur mostly through photochemical and photobiological interactions within the cellular matrix and mitochondria.
+The exact mechanism of these effects is not clear, but it is theorized they occur mostly through photochemical and photobiological interactions within the cellular matrix and mitochondria.
 Biostimulation is used dentally to reduce postoperative discomfort and to treat maladies such as recurrent herpes and aphthous stomatitis.
-Low Level Laser Therapy (LLLT) is another term used to describe this phenomenon.
+Low Level Laser Therapy (LLLT) and Biostimulation are other terms used to describe this phenomenon.

 When a laser heats oral tissues certain reversible or irreversible changes can occur: